mdsportz21/thisorthatsvc/README.md

 b.
 Save on click out
 c.
 Make img_desc the title and description the wikipedia entry
 d.
 Add both img_desc and description to rankings table
 1. Figure out a way to compare two hats on demand
-1. Create wikipedia scraper to get (city, state, origin year, etc)
 1. Export to csv on demand in ranked order
 a.
 Create util for copying and appending to CSV
 b.
 Write subjects to csv using Squarespace product csv template
 c.
 Verify that CSV can be uploaded to Squarespace Commerce
+1. Create class level normalizer (i.e. A, Class-A and Class A => Class A)

 **Setup**
 _$ virtualenv flask_